 I enjoy sitting outside on my balcony this time of year.
 Truth be told, I enjoy sitting outside any time of year, weather permitting.
 The only thing that ruins this for me is loud noise piercing the somewhat surprising – for a city at least – silence.

-As you may have guessed, I do not care for a lot of loud noise.
-Unless I am jamming to some tunes or sitting in a stadium cheering on my team, I like the quiet.
+As you may have guessed, unless I am jamming to some tunes or sitting in a stadium cheering on my team, I like the quiet.
 So, the fact that I am overhearing a phone conversation that is practically a shouting match two balconies over right now is trying my patience.
 Seriously, I can even hear the voice on the other side of the line.

-A feeling of lingering annoyance stayed with me a few weeks ago when I walked by the offenders’ apartment.
+These balcony telephone calls happen often.
+I was feeling annoyed by one such call a few weeks ago when I walked by the offenders’ apartment.
 To my surprise, the door was wide open with no one around.
 As I peered inside, I saw two sets of sandals by the door, a folding table, and two chairs.

 That was it.
 No couch to stretch out on.
 No comfortable chair to curl up in.
 No television to turn on to pass the time.
 There was nothing else in that apartment but those shoes and a meager table and chairs.
 What really hit me about this scene was that the modest folding table was covered with a tablecloth.
 It felt like someone was making the best of a kind of sad situation.

-Who knows what these people are going through?
+Who knows what these people are going through.
 Maybe nothing.
 Maybe something.
 Maybe the movers have not yet come to deliver their belongings.
-All I know is getting a glimpse into how these people who annoyed me with their loud voices were living put me back in my place in a hurry.
-I guess it is true that we just never know what people are going through.
+All I know is getting a glimpse into how these people who annoy me with their loud voices were living put me back in my place in a hurry.
+I guess it is true that we just never truly know what challenges the people around us face.

-So, here I am with my seemingly insignificant coconut date bars.
+So, all that’s going on, and here I am with my seemingly insignificant coconut date bars.
 They are not all that simple to whip up, but they do make for a filling breakfast or snack.

-The original recipe boasted five different types of coconut, but I ditched the unsweetened shredded coconut and unsweetened coconut flakes to use up the sweetened shredded coconut I had on hand.
+The original recipe boasted five different types of coconut.
+I ditched the unsweetened shredded coconut and unsweetened coconut flakes in favor of the sweetened shredded coconut I had on hand.
 The other two forms of coconut are coconut oil and coconut sugar, and you should probably consider sticking with those.

 Coconut Date Breakfast Bars